Acute Deep Venous Thrombosis (DVT) of the Leg:

 from the ACCP Guidelines, 9th Ed.

-The ACCP‘s 9th edition of their clinical practice guidelines for prevention and treatment of venous thromboembolism (VTE) were published in February 2012, and we’re summarizing the 801-page long document piece by piece.
+The ACCP‘s 9th edition of their clinical practice guidelines for prevention and treatment of venous thromboembolism (VTE) were published in February 2012.
+PulmCCM is not affiliated with ACCP.
+The commentary offered below is appropriate only as a reference for those already familiar with ACCP’s recommendations; the original document is linked below.
 (See also the other sections of the 9th edition ACCP recommendations.)

-Here we review the section on the initial treatment of acute deep venous thrombosis (DVT) of the leg with antithrombotic / anticoagulant therapy.
+Here we look at the section on the initial treatment of acute deep venous thrombosis (DVT) of the leg with antithrombotic / anticoagulant therapy.

 DVT ≠ PE: Overlapping Diseases with Subtle Differences